lukeemhigh/scripts/bash/lib/README.md

 # Description

-Compilation of somewhat useful functions to be sourced into other scritps
+Compilation of somewhat useful functions to be sourced into other scripts

 ## print-color